yusufocaliskan/leads-app/README.md

     MAILCHIMP_LIST_ID=

 ## Installing MongoDB (Optional)
 The app uses MongoDb to store the leads informations.
 So we need MongoDB on server.
 To install MongoDB database we use docker-compose.
 You will need to the Docker app installed on your computer to youse `docker-compose`.

+Open the `docker-compose.yml` file and change the `volume` value as you wish.
+In this example, I save the MongoDb datas under "/opt/data" direction.

 `cd` into the app file and run the command